sunpy/sunkit-image/README.rst

    :target: http://numfocus.org

 sunkit-image is a a open-source toolbox for solar physics image processing.
-Currently it is experimental library for various solar physics specific image processing routines.
+Currently it is an experimental library for various solar physics specific image processing routines.

 Installation
 ------------